tiltedphoques/gitbook-wiki/general-information/faq.md

 ### Q: Will the mod get future updates?

-A: Skyrim Together Reborn 1.0 is a solid base for a lot of future expansion.
-The current development team has put in a lot of work.
-Unfortunately, they cannot keep working at this pace.
-That is why the mod has become open source.
-We hope that new developers will join in the future to help this mod reach new heights.

-There is still a lot of work to be done, such as creating a scripting API, adding features like weather sync, fixing bugs and crashes, and smoothing out quests.

-The current development team will continue to maintain the codebase, guide new developers, and build new features (if they feel like it).
+A: Skyrim Together Reborn 1.6 is most likely the final update for the mod.
+The current development team has put in a lot of work, and this version is about as good as it gets for a mod where you try forcing co-op multiplayer into an open world game like this.
+No, it's still not perfect.
+It'll have silly bugs, it might still occasionally crash (though crashes are very rare nowadays), and it won't be AAA quality.
+But it is fun, and that's the most important part.
+As a reminder, follow the [playguide](https://wiki.tiltedphoques.com/tilted-online/general-information/playguide), and do NOT use mods for the best experience (including the included Creation Club content).

 ### Q: Is there some place where I can donate money to the project?